-Michigan Court of Appeals; Docket #352881; Unpublished
+Michigan Court of Appeals; Docket #352881; Published (after release)

-Judges Tukel, Jansen, and Cameron; Per curiam
+Judges Tukel, Jansen, and Cameron; Per Curiam

-Official Michigan Reporter Citation: Not Applicable; Link to Opinion
+Official Michigan Reporter Citation: Forthcoming; Link to Opinion

-VHS provided medical treatment to State Farm’s insured, Ferlita Reyes, after Reyes was injured in a motor vehicle accident, and thereafter filed a complaint against State Farm for failing to pay for the treatments VHS rendered to Reyes.
+VHS provided medical treatment to State Farm’s insured, Ferlita Reyes, after Reyes was injured in a motor vehicle accident, and thereafter filed a complaint against State Farm for failing to pay for the treatments it rendered to her.
 In State Farm’s answer to VHS’s complaint, it included general fraud defenses, but then discovered more evidence of fraud through ensuing discovery.
 For instance, it identified inconsistencies between Reyes’s and her passengers’ accounts of the accident, the description of the accident in the police report, and State Farm’s accident reconstructionist’s findings.
 Moreover, State Farm obtained social media posts from two of Reyes’s passengers at the time of the accident in which they discussed activities relating to insurance fraud similar to that which State Farm alleged they had committed in this case.
 After uncovering this information, State Farm moved to amend its answer to plead fraud with particularity, but the trial court denied its motion, finding that there was an undue delay and that VHS would be severely prejudiced if State Farm were allowed to do so.

 The Court of Appeals reversed the trial court’s denial of State Farm’s motion to amend its answer, noting that State Farm did assert a fraud defense originally, therefore putting VHS on sufficient notice that it might advance an argument in that regard.
 Moreover, VHS’s counsel was present at the depositions of Reyes and her passengers, and therefore knew that the issue was being explored by State Farm in discovery.

 "Indeed, in its first responsive pleading, defendant provided plaintiff with reasonable notice that it would be pursuing a fraud defense.
-Plaintiff claims that it suffered prejudice because the delayed motion to amend affected its "ability to address [defendant’s] allegations of fraud during the course of depositions of the parties which [defendant] alleges committed it."
+Plaintiff claims that it suffered prejudice because the delayed motion to amend affected its 'ability to address [defendant’s] allegations of fraud during the course of depositions of the parties which [defendant] alleges committed it.'
 However, not only was plaintiff on notice that defendant would be perusing a fraud defense, but it had counsel present at the depositions of Reyes and the other occupants of the Yukon.
 Notably, plaintiff does not claim that the proposed amendment would prevent it from receiving a fair trial. [citation omitted] We conclude that plaintiff has not claimed prejudice sufficient to deny defendant’s motion for leave to amend, and the trial court abused its discretion by finding otherwise."